How to implement navigation between previous and next document sections using the `prevArchive` and `nextArchive` tags?

-AnQi CMS provides an efficient and customizable content solution for small and medium-sized enterprises and content operation teams with its high-performance architecture based on the Go language and modular design.The SEO-friendly features, as well as the flexible template engine syntax, allow content creators and developers to easily build outstanding websites.Today, we will delve into the navigation of the two-part document in question, which is a microcosm of its excellent user experience design.
+AnQi CMS, with its high-performance architecture based on the Go language and modular design, provides efficient and customizable content solutions for small and medium-sized enterprises and content operation teams.Its SEO-friendly features, as well as flexible template engine syntax, make it easy for content creators and developers to build outstanding websites.Today we will delve into the navigation of the previous and next documents, which is a microcosm of its excellent user experience design.

 Why is the navigation between parts so important?

-The template system of Anqi CMS adopts syntax similar to Django template engine, which is concise and powerful.prevArchiveandnextArchiveThe design of the tag is more than just adhering to the philosophy of 'user-centricity' to the end.
-Their biggest feature is intelligence and simplicity:No parameters are requiredThese two tags can automatically identify the context of the current document and intelligently find the previous and next documents in the category or timeline.
+The AnQi CMS template system uses a syntax similar to the Django template engine, which is simple and powerful.prevArchiveandnextArchiveThe design of the label, which fully implements the concept of "user-centered": it's characterized by intelligence and simplicity:No parameters are requiredThese two tags can automatically identify the context of the current document and intelligently find the previous and next documents in the category or timeline it belongs to.

-This means that when you use these tags on the document detail page, the system will automatically determine the relationship between the current document and provide the corresponding document data, greatly simplifying the complexity of template development.
+This means that when you use these tags on the document detail page, the system will automatically judge the relationship between the current document and provide the corresponding document data, greatly simplifying the complexity of template development.

 Let's take a look at their basic usage: